Have a question? Send us an email at firstname.lastname@example.org. We'd love to hear from you!

 The Commons team has embraced a blended approach to work, but our offices (located in Arbutus 2400, Surrey) are open during regular business hours.

-Leeann loves to garden, quilt and relax at her island home and is always up for a culinary challenge as a self-taught chef.
+Leeann loves to be with friends and family, she loves hanging out with her horse or her dog as well as summer gardening and winter quilting or crocheting.
+She is always up for a culinary challenge as a self-taught chef.

 The Magician: Gives the illusion that juggling numerous tasks is as simple as Abracadabra, and has the ability to see the possibilities and strengths in people and systems.